dipterix/threeBrain/cran-comments.md

 Self check: 0 errors, 0 warnings, 1 note

 The URLs are currently unavailable.
-The target server is temporary down.
+The target server is temporary down these days.
 Please ignore this warning and I'll check the validity next time.
-If the problem persists or they change the website, I'll update it.
+If the problem is still there or they have change the website, I'll update it.
 Thanks.

 ```
 Found the following (possibly) invalid URLs: